watson-developer-cloud/python-primer-companion-code/README.md

 switch on logging and consume the Watson Language Identification service using the python SDK.

 ## Episode 2 : [Language Translation](/episode-2/README.md)
+This episode shows how to use the Language Translation service to identify available translations and if available translate the submitted text into a language that your application is able to process.

 ## Episode 3 : Coming soon